mk-fg/git-nerps/README.rst

   Plus I'm no security expert or cyptographer anyway, just a random coder, so maybe don't trust me much either.

+* When encrypted with the same key, two exact copies of the same file will produce exactly same ciphertext.

+  This is intentional for a git filter, since mixing-in info from filename is kinda tricky, as it's not always available and can lead to some weird bugs (e.g. "git mv" producing broken files), and using entirely random nonce will produce spurious changes in ciphertext with no changes in plaintext.

+  So if it is important to not leak info about two files being identical, only way with this tool is to actually make them non-identical - even one-bit difference (whitespace, padding, BOM, etc) should make them unrecognizable.

+  It's not the same case as with "salt" in passwords at all though - should still be impossible to bruteforce these ciphertexts without bruteforcing whole symmetric cipher key, at which point one can use it to just decrypt the file.

 * As noted in `this letter by Junio C Hamano`_, it is unwise to fully encrypt